Finding the Best Camera for Blogging

 The camera can record full HD videos at a frame rate of 60 fps.
 The camera has built Wi-Fi, Bluetooth, and NFC.
 It can remote controlled for video and still work using a compatible mobile device.
 Additionally, built-in Wi-Fi ensures that you can backup / share your images and videos over an available wireless network.

 The flipping screen can swing all the way back 180˚ to face the subject in front.
-This type of screens are handy for keeping the correct framing when shooting solo.
+This type of screen is handy for keeping the correct framing when shooting solo.

 7. Nikon D750